tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Screen Config

 The screen config defines size of the visible screen and thus defines the windows size, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
-The screen size is defined in number of tiles.
+The screen size should be a multiple of the tile size or else it will be cropped accordingly.

     screen: